In the 1980s, California has seen a number of notorious killers, such as the Original Night Stalker, the Grim Sleeper, and the Freeway Killer.

 In fact, the judge who sentenced Ramirez remarked that his deeds exhibited “cruelty, callousness, and viciousness beyond any human understanding.”

-With plenty of horrific facts and stories surrounding Richard Ramirez, there are at least seven of them left untold.
+With plenty of horrific facts and stories surrounding Richard Ramirez, there are at least five of them left untold.

 1. The Night Stalker Is Not the First Nickname Given to Richard Ramirez